Cross Fork, Pennsylvania

-Cross Fork is a census-designated place in Potter County, Pennsylvania, United States.
+Cross Fork is a census-designated place in the southwest corner of Stewardson Township in Potter County, Pennsylvania, United States.
 The village today is very small, but during the early 1900s it had a population numbering in the thousands and was an important lumbering center.
 Today, the Cross Fork area is known for trout fishing on Kettle Creek and Cross Fork Creek, including a children's fishing derby held annually in May.

 History

 In the early 1900s the trees on nearby mountains were cut down.
 This small town now has only a fire department and a post office.
 However, it used to include a school, fire, ambulance, police, major league baseball, football, and many other facilities of a city.
 The town was burned down in the 1910s.
 There was a sawmill located along the creek that belonged to the Lackawanna Lumber Company.
 The sawmill burned down about 3 times but was rebuilt each time.
 The town quickly grew and was soon the biggest logging town in Pennsylvania.
 The nearby town of Austin was the runner-up.